AAT Kings - Tassie’s Parks and Nature Itinerary

 Welcome to Hobart

-The Tasmanian capital packs a lot of punch into such a small perimeter, from restaurants that garner global praise to moody wine bars, eye-opening galleries, waterside walks and character-filled historic precincts.
-Explore at your leisure before meeting the adventurous souls over a Welcome Dinner.
+The Tasmanian capital, Hobart, packs a lot of punch into such a small perimeter, from restaurants that garner global praise to moody wine bars, eye-opening galleries, waterside walks and character-filled historic precincts.
+Explore at your leisure before meeting the adventurous souls over dinner.

 Flights to arrive prior to 3.00pm into Hobart Airport